OpenElements/hedera-enterprise/README.md

 # Hedera Enterprise
-This project provides Java modules to integrate [Hedera network](https://hedera.com) smoothless in a Spring Boot or Microprofile (like Quarkus) application.
+This project provides Java modules to integrate [Hedera network](https://hedera.com) smoothless in a Spring Boot or Eclipse Microprofile (like Quarkus) application.
 This module is based on the [Hedera Java SDK](https://github.com/hashgraph/hedera-sdk-java).

 ## Spring Boot support